Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: Conclusions

 The estimation of astrophysical parameters also adds reliability to the OCs found with \texttt{OCfinder}.
 We see that young OCs follow the Galactic spiral arms, and they disperse on the Galactic disc as we explore older ages.
 Also, we find most OCs to be located at low $|Z|$ in the inner disc, with the exception of some old ($> 1$ Gyr) newly found OCs.
 In the outer disc, we are able to see the flaring of the Galactic disc with young OCs.

-The use of a Big Data environment in the \texttt{OCfinder} methodology is key for a successful search of OCs.
-So far, $1\,310$ OCs have been discovered using the \texttt{OCfinder} method, which represents almost a $50\%$ of the currently known OCs population.
-We have shown that improvements in the OCs census, both in terms of new detections or characterisation of known OCs, need to be aided by machine learning methods to extract knowledge of the huge volume of high quality data that is provided by \textit{Gaia} EDR3.
-Future \textit{Gaia} releases, as well as future photometric and spectroscopic Galactic surveys, will only increase this huge volume of high quality data and thus the need for machine learning methods.
+The use of a big data environment in the \texttt{OCfinder} methodology is key for a successful search of OCs.
+So far, $1\,274$ OCs have been discovered using the \texttt{OCfinder} method, which represents almost $50\%$ of the currently known OCs population.
+We have shown that improvements in the OCs census, both in terms of new detections or characterisation of known OCs, need to be aided by machine-learning methods to extract knowledge of the huge volume of high-quality data that is provided by \textit{Gaia} EDR3.
+Future \textit{Gaia} releases, as well as future photometric and spectroscopic Galactic surveys, will only increase this huge volume of high-quality data and thus the need for machine-learning methods.

 \begin{appendix}